Don’t Confuse Shortage and Smurfage

 By Pierre Lemieux

 In a sense, there is a shortage of everything, for everything is more expensive than we would like.
 To consume anything, one must forego more of something else than he would prefer.
-Sure, the producer or the shopkeeper regrets that what he sells does not fetch a higher price but he could argue that this is because his inputs are also too expensive: there is a shortage of them too.
+The producer or the shopkeeper regrets that what he sells does not fetch higher profits but he could argue that this is because his inputs are also too expensive: there is a shortage of them too.

 This concept of shortage, however, is very misleading because it confuses two things that are useful to distinguish: a high price on the one hand and, on the other hand, the impossibility of obtaining something at the market price—that is, at a mutually agreed price with a seller.
 If people insist on using “shortage” in the sense of “too expensive,” we would need another word to label the phenomenon whereby a good is difficult to obtain because a capped price does not incite producers (including middlemen) to supply as much as buyers want at that price.
 In other words, we would need a word to describe what economists call a shortage.